EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Secondary Texture)/README.md

 ## Export Types
  - **PC**:
-   - Textures over 256x256 will be exported as DXT1 dds files, and 256x256 or less will export as PNG8 files.
-This threshold can be modified by other settings.
+   - Textures will be exported as DXT1 dds files or as PNG8 .png files depending on the settings.
+   - **Primary Texture Size**:
+     - `256x256 or less`: Exports as a PNG8 .png file.
+	 - `Over 256x256`: Exports as a DXT1 .dds file.
    - **Advanced Texture Type**:
 	 - `Normal Map`: Changes the export to DXT5 .dds.
 Adds "_n" to the end of the file name.
 	 - `Specular Map`: Adds "_s" to the end of the file name.